Winter Wildlife Adventures for Families in Marin and North Bay

 Coho Salmon in Lagunitas Creek

 While whale watching usually gets most of the attention in winter, it's also possible to get a glimpse of another fascinating aquatic creature in Marin County: the coho salmon.
 Late November through February is spawning season for the endangered coho salmon, and West Marin's Lagunitas Creek is home to one of the largest populations of wild coho in California.
 Great places to see them are Samuel P. Taylor State Park and the Leo T. Cronin Fish Viewing area just before it on Sir Francis Drake Boulevard.
-You can also participate in a guided creek walk with SPAWN naturalists ($15 per person suggeted donation).
+You can also participate in a guided creek walk with SPAWN-trained naturalists ($15 per person suggeted donation).

 Christmas Bird Count for Kids